chris-lsn/bot-stepn/README.md

    5. `GOOGLE_SHEET_ID`: ID of Google Spreadsheet prepared by GCP
    6. `GOOGLE_CREDENTIALS`: Copy and paste the contents of the service account key downloaded in preparation for GCP.
 2. Deploy this app to heroku
-3. Add the application URL on [Kaffeine](https://kaffeine.herokuapp.com/) to prevent app idle
+3. Add the application URL on [Kaffeine](https://kaffeine.herokuapp.com/) to prevent the app being idle

 ## Usage